Kristopherr/Linux-Scripts-Config/README.md

 enjoy

 Works in debian/ubuntu based distro.
-Any disto bash will work by replacing .bashrc file here with one in distro and installing the aplications figlet and fortune.
+Any disto bash will work by replacing "/home/$USER/.bashrc" and/or "/root/.bashrc" file here with ones in distro and installing figlet and fortune.